 Hey everyone.
 So I’m here with my second travel blog and this one is all about my awesome little adventure to Iceland.
-I’ve already uploaded a short YouTube video compiling the highlights of my trip so be sure to check that out.
-Now what’s with the title ‘Un-finished business’?!
+I’ve already uploaded a short YouTube video compiling the highlights of my trip so be sure to check that out!

-Simple to explain; I didn’t manage to see the illusive northern lights whilst away after trying to do so for 3 days.
-I had some stunning weather whilst visiting however the evening skies seemed to provide a nice cover of cloud consequently hiding what I’m sure would be a spectacular light show.
-I already see myself going back to Iceland one day however I’m even more motivated to do so now as I want to catch a glimpse of the northern lights in person.
+I already see myself going back to Iceland one day however I’m even more motivated to do so now as I want to catch a glimpse of the northern lights which didn’t make an appearance!
 Missing the lights did not however put a dampener on my trip; I did tonnes of exploring and had a great experience whilst doing so.
 A quick heads up for anyone who does head to Iceland; use Reykjavik Excursions for everything as they were so reliable and more than helpful for the duration of my stay.

 The Golden Circle tour brilliantly operated by Reykjavic Excursions filled my second day and what a day this was.
 It was an early start but we headed straight to Thingvellir National Park.
 It was an incredible day as you can see pictured which made experiencing this historical and geological wonder even better.
 This National Park seemed to be the place to become educated about the North American and Eurasian tectonic plates which are slowly pulling apart at a rate of 1cm – 2cm per year.
 I loved learning about this however I wont waffle into too much detail right now.
 After a quick stop here we departed again and next up was the Geysir geothermal area.
 The steamy atmosphere here was how I pictured Iceland in my mind as this was this place where its raw natural power excelled.
 The main attraction was the geyser named Strokkur; this one in particular was very regular at shooting water upto 30m in the air every few minutes.
 I managed to get this one in action on my YouTube video and I caught several good pictures of it firing away.
 After a quick wonder here and several close encounters with the spouting water it was time to head to the last location which was Gulfoss waterfall.
 This waterfall was another power creation by mother nature.
 The icy cold water was just plunging at an insane rate into a crevice approximately 32m deep.
 After taking in the views of Gulfoss waterfall it was then time to head home and grab a bite to eat at one of the many restaurants right by my hotel.
 Cue northern lights cancellation number 2.